 Tips on how to physically and emotionally go into Sukkot like a boss.

-Do you know how we always think we have time after Yom Kippur before Sukkos, but then every year Sukkos is like “hiiiii guys I’m here”, and you think to yourself, “ïsn’t sukkos not supposed to be here for a whole ‘nother week or something?”
-Well this year it is even more intense because we have a Shabbat in between.
-So grab your aprons and take this ride with me of a step by step guide on how to be the cool, calm and collected master chef/hostess of all time.
+Do you know how we always think we have time after Yom Kippur before Sukkos, but then every year Sukkos is like “hiiiii guys I’m heeeeere”, and you think to yourself, “ïsn’t sukkos not supposed to be here for a whole ‘nother week or something?”
+Well this year it is even more intense because we have quarantine and lockdowns and such things in between.
+So grab your aprons and take this crazy world ride with me as I give you a step by step guide on how to be the cool, calm and collected master chef/hostess of all time.

-Sunday night October 13 first night of Sukkot: You made it!
+Friday night October 2 First night of Sukkot: You made it!
 This is such a joyful chag!
 Sending you a very special Chag Sameach from my kitchen to yours!